zapier/zapier-platform/packages/cli/README-source.md

 - `npm run watch` for automatically building as you work
 - `npm test` for running tests (also runs `npm run build`)
 - `npm link` (while in this project's directory) and then use `zapier` command elsewhere
-- `npm run test-convert` for running integration tests for the `zapier convert` command
 - `npm run docs` for updating docs
 - `npm run gen-completions` for updating the auto complete scripts